-&lt;sup>60 The program implementation period is assumed 2018-2025 and follows the governmental planning cycles (2016-2020 and 2021-2025).
+60 The program implementation period is assumed 2018-2025 and follows the governmental planning cycles (2016-2020 and 2021-2025).
 The assumed ERPA period is assumed only for six years (2019-2024).

-The need for an advance payment from the Carbon Fund (USD 9.9 million)
+The need for an advance payment from the Carbon Fund (USD 7.5 million up to year 3)

 Government of Vietnam is committed to the implementation of the program and will start with the ER-P implementation in 2018 while the ERPA is expected to be negotiated for the period 2019 - 2024.
-The ER-P program is fully integrated into the governmental 5 years planning and budgeting cycles (2016-2018 and 2021-2025).
+The ER-P program is fully integrated into the governmental 5-year planning and budgeting cycles (2016-2018 and 2021-2025).

 The ER-P included interventions are new and additional to the existing governmental plans.
 These new interventions will specifically address the drivers of deforestation and forest degradation.
 Government of Vietnam will make early investments into the strengthening of policies and controlling conversion of forest.
 These interventions are crucial for achieving results and to unfold the impact on the entire ER-P accounting area.
-The advance payment is needed at the beginning of the ER program implementation.
-The financing will be invested into operationalization of the adaptive collaborative management approach (ACMA) in close partnership with the forest management entities.
+A portion of USD 7.5 million financing gap up to year 3 is proposed to be met with advance payment from the Carbon Fund.
+The advance payment is needed at the early years of the ER program implementation and will be invested into operationalization of the adaptive collaborative management approach (ACMA) in close partnership with the forest management entities.

-These interventions are new, additional and have not been fully integrated into the government 5-years planning and budgeting process during 2016-2020.
-Thus these interventions will only be considered in the government budget process during next five-year planning period of 2021-2025.
+These interventions are new, additional and have not been fully integrated into the government 5-year planning and budgeting process during 2016-2020.
+Thus, these interventions will only be considered in the government budget process during next 5-year planning period of 2021-2025.
 Therefore, advance payment from the Carbon Fund will be crucial to fill the funding gap between 2018-2020 and provide the necessary co-financing source to implement these new interventions.